audiofreak9/ha-bridge-X10-device-state-update/README.md

 * Replace the [YOUR_IP] variable in the code with your Rasperry Pi's IP.

 * Replace the [YOUR_USER] and [YOUR_PASS] in the code with your HA Bridge username and password.
-NOTE: My HA-Bridge and mqtt broker use the same username and password, so your milage may vary.
+NOTE: My HA-Bridge and mqtt broker use the same IP, username and password, so your milage may vary.

 <h3>Usage</h3>